darts-web/darts-web/projects.md

 	reservoirs, located in the Lower Carboniferous (Dinantian carbonates).
 Pilot projects have encountered heavily karstified reservoir intervals during the drilling process, resulting in unpredicted hazards.
 The origin of the karst has been interpreted as a combination of epigenic and hypogenic processes<sup>6</sup>.
-Predicting the spatial distribution of hypogenic caves and other discontinuity networks in the subsurface is currently in an under developed state, mainly due our inability to obtain images of the subsurface at sufficient resolution but also due to the high complexity of the system (interplay between chemical, mechanical, and flow processes).</p>
+Predicting the spatial distribution of hypogenic caves and other discontinuity networks in the subsurface is currently in an underdeveloped state, mainly due to our inability to obtain images of the subsurface at sufficient resolution but also due to the high complexity of the system (interplay between chemical, mechanical, and flow processes).</p>
 	<p text-align="justify">This project mainly focusses on the development of a reactive transport module for DARTS, in particular on the
-	implementation of the Element Based Formulation<sup>5</sup> and fully unstructured dicretization methods for (naturally) fractured reservoirs<sup>7</sup>.
+	implementation of the Element Based Formulation<sup>5</sup> and fully unstructured discretization methods for (naturally) fractured reservoirs<sup>7</sup>.
 	<img src="{{ site.baseurl }}/assets/img/project_photos/example_gif.gif" width="75%" class="center">
 	<br>